jina-ai/jina/docs/how-to/gpu-executor.md

 </details>

-Once this is done, let's move to the newly created Executor directory:
+Now let's move to the newly created Executor directory:
 ```bash
 cd SentenceEncoder
 ```

-Let's continue by specifying our requirements in `requirements.txt` file
+Continue by specifying our requirements in `requirements.txt`:

 ```text
 sentence-transformers==2.0.0
 ```

-and installing them using
+And installing them using:

 ```bash
 pip install -r requirements.txt